Advice > Product management

 First, it's important that you understand the different stages of your strategy and operations interview process with Google.
 In most cases, here are the steps you'll go through:

-In all the interviews, Google is mainly looking for four key attributes: general cognitive ability (GCA), leadership, role-related knowledge, and Googleyness.
+Every step of the way, Google is looking for four key attributes: general cognitive ability (GCA), leadership, role-related knowledge, and Googleyness.

-To assess GCA, expect a mix of behavioral and hypothetical questions from Google all throughout the interviews.
-For assessment of all the other attributes, they are discussed in detail as question categories and examples in Section 3.
+To assess GCA, interviewers ask a mix of behavioral and hypothetical questions.
+To evaluate the rest of the attributes, they ask different types of questions which we’ll cover in detail in Section 3.

 First, recruiters will look at your resume and assess if your experience matches the open position.
 This is the most competitive step in the process—we’ve found that ~90% of candidates don’t make it past this stage.
 So, to get an interview, you'll need your resume to really stand out.

-Use our free comprehensive guide on how to write a resume for Google (with six examples from successful Google candidates).
+To write or polish your resume, read our comprehensive Google resume guide (with six examples from successful Google candidates).

-To go one step further and really increase your chances, get expert feedback on your resume.
-Click here for a resume review with a Google ex-interviewer or recruiter.
+Increase your chances of success and get expert feedback on your resume from a Google ex-interviewer or recruiter.
 They will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

-Generally, recruiters tend to ask more behavioral, Googleyness, and leadership questions, while managers tend to jump straight into business cases and role-related knowledge questions (more on these in Section 3).
+The next one will be with a hiring manager or a peer BizOps manager.
+Expect more behavioral, Googleyness, and leadership questions, but also prepare to jump straight into business cases and role-related knowledge questions (more on these in Section 3).

 Onsite interviews are the real test.
 You'll typically spend a full day at a Google office and do two interviews in the morning, lunch with a BizOps person, and do three interviews in the afternoon.
 Each interview will last 30 to 45 minutes.

-Most of the interviewers you meet will be BizOps team members, but occasionally you might also interview with an engineer who will assess your technical skills and ability to communicate with developers.
+Most of the interviewers you meet will be BizOps team members, but occasionally you might also interview with cross-functional teams.
+For example, you might get a session with an engineer who will assess your technical skills and ability to communicate with developers.

 You may also complete the onsite interviews virtually, via Google Hangouts.
-In this case, you would follow the same process, omitting the lunch meeting.
+In this case, you would follow the same process, except for the lunch meeting.

 2.3 What happens behind the scenes?

-After your onsite, your interviewers will all submit their feedback and grade your answers to their questions.
+• Interviewers submit feedback.
+After your onsite interviews, your interviewers will all submit their feedback and grade your answers to their questions.

-This feedback is then reviewed by a hiring committee, along with your resume, internal referrals, and any past work you have submitted.
-At this stage, the hiring committee makes a recommendation on whether Google should hire you or not.
+• Hiring committee recommendation.
+Their feedback will then be submitted to a hiring committee that will review the feedback along with your resume, internal referrals, and any past work you have submitted.
+Based on these, the committee should make a recommendation on whether Google should hire you or not.

-That recommendation is reviewed and validated by a senior manager before your candidate packet is sent to a compensation committee, which will decide how much money you are offered.
+• Compensation committee recommendation.
+Once validated by a senior leader, your candidate packet will be sent to a compensation committee, which will decide how much money you’ll be offered.

-Finally, a senior Google executive reviews a summary of your candidacy and compensation before the offer is sent to you.
+• Final executive review.
+Finally, a senior Google executive will review a summary of your candidacy and compensation before the offer is sent to you.

 3. Example Google Strategy and Operations Interview Questions